 The LG Wing may not be the sleekest or most powerful phone in the world, but it is certainly a unique one.
 It's a function-over-form device in the most brazen way, and it's downright cumbersome to hold at times.

-Yet, the Wing really does encourage you to use it in ways you normally might not think to use your phone — a familiar trend among 2020's most ambitious handsets, like the exciting-though-flawed Microsoft Surface Duo.
+Yet, the Wing really does encourage you to use it in ways you normally might not think to use your phone — a familiar trend among this year's most ambitious handsets, like the exciting-though-flawed Microsoft Surface Duo.

 The Wing's problem is that it makes big sacrifices with regard to performance, image quality and longevity on a charge in its dual-screen aspirations.
 The extra display real estate does lend itself well to multitasking, but in exchange for that, you're paying $1,000 for a device only half as powerful as its adversaries, that captures steady video but dreary stills.

-Even though I doubt the Wing will end up a booming critical or commercial success, it's refreshing to see a company of LG's stature in the industry experiment with ideas like this.
+Even though I doubt the Wing will end up a booming critical or commercial success, it's refreshing to see a company of LG's stature in the industry experiment with ideas like this (or the LG Rollable that it showed off at CES 2021 with a promise of releasing later this year).
 The Wing is the first product borne out of the company's Explorer initiative, an in-house incubator to create mobile devices that reject the status quo of soulless slabs.

 There's no denying LG has taken risks here; the trouble is, those risks haven't entirely panned out well.